spouze/GeneRation_Pouzet2025/README.md

 ### Other notes
 - Parameter files detail: see the [parameter files](parameter_files) folder.
+It contains the 3 sets of parameter files used to obtain the 3 topologies described in the article, as well as a detail account of each parameter used in the model.
-- Reproduction of the results / data pipeline : see the [Data analysis scripts](Data_Analysis_scripts) folder
+- Reproduction of the results / data pipeline : see the [Data analysis scripts](Data_Analysis_scripts) folder.
+It contains the different R scripts used to recapitulate the computational workflow followed to generate the various mutations types, compute their impacts, and plot the results.
-- For a small tutorial and useful functions, see the [Notebook and useful functions](Notebook_&_useful_functions) folder
+- For a small tutorial and useful functions, see the [Notebook and useful functions](Notebook_&_useful_functions) folder.
+It contains a step by step template R script to get familiar with the treatment of the data generated from the simulations.
+Two simulation outputs are also included.
 - Launch Burnin - using `Launch_BurninGeneRation.R`: a first simulation is launched, then two expression optima are changed in a new param files (new second environment) and a new folder is created in the very folder containing the simulation for adaptation to the first environment.

+NB: Each subfolder has a corresponding README which will provide additional detail.

 ---